transcom/mymove-docs/docs/dev/Demo/Slice Demo Prep/Prime-Demo-Script-Postman-Setup.md

 run `npm run build_202109-slice-demo` so that you can use this new collection.

 #### Setting up the Payloads folder:
+The Payloads folder feeds objects to the request folder.
+This is where we will create reusable objects that we pass to the requests.
+Examples of this include: updating a shipment with the actual pickup date, actual weight, and estimated weight, updating a reweigh weight, scheduleing a pickup date, etc.

+Each action will have it's own JS file and as more collections are added, we can begin making the payloads folder a top level folder so that payloads can be used across collections.

+For now, create a payload folder for your new collection.
+Each file should contain one object.
+For example if you have a folder called `update-shipment-with-actual-pickup-date.js`, it'll contain an update to the pickup date:

+       var addDays = require('../../utils/addDays');

+       const payload = {
+         actualPickupDate: addDays(17),
+       };

+       module.exports = payload;

 #### Setting up the Requests folder:
 #### Setting up the Templates folder:
 #### Setting up the Events folder: